 Seema Jayachandran is a Professor of Economics at Northwestern University.
-Her research focuses on economic issues in developing countries, including environmental conservation, gender equality, labor markets, health, and education.
+Her research focuses on environmental conservation, gender equality, health, and other microeconomic topics in developing countries.

 She serves on the board of directors of the Abdul Latif Jameel Poverty Action Lab (J-PAL) and leads J-PAL's gender sector.
 She is also co-director of the National Bureau of Economic Research's program in Development Economics and co-editor of the American Economic Journal: Applied Economics.
-In addition, she writes regularly for the New York Times and serves on CARE's board of directors.
+In addition, she serves on CARE's board of directors.

 Prior to joining Northwestern, she was a faculty member at Stanford University.
 She earned a PhD in economics from Harvard University, a masterís degree in physics and philosophy from the University of Oxford where she was a Marshall Scholar, and a bachelor's degree in electrical engineering from MIT.